msarit/aritdev/_posts/2018-04-06-what-done-looks-like.md

 As part of my current project — building an Instagram-like app called “Grammable” — I’m being introduced to the efficient world of Test-Driven Development.
 We’re using the RSpec gem to run tests on our Rails apps.
 I like it, I like it a lot.
 I appreciate being able to test my app’s functionality without reloading my browser a million times (no exaggeration).

+{% include tweet-card.html quote="Test-Driven Development helps us understand why code is there, what it does, and what happens without it" %}

 Some aspects of the test-writing process have stumped me though.
 For example, here’s my code testing whether a user who didn’t create a post (known as a ‘gram’) is prevented from editing it: